jdtrat/shinysurveys/README.md

 -   **URL-based user tracking** functionality lets you keep track of participants easily and systematically.
 If you deploy your survey on [shinyapps.io](https://www.shinyapps.io/), or run it locally in a browser, you can add a URL parameter after the backslash as follows: `?user_id=UNIQUE_ID`.
 A live demo can be found here: <a>https://jdtrat-apps.shinyapps.io/shinysurveys_user_tracking/?user_id=hadley</a>

+- **Multi-paged surveys** can be used to better organize questions and make it easier for people to complete.
+As of v0.2.0., users can add an additional column page to the data frame of questions.
+The column can either have numeric (e.g. `c(1, 1, 2, 3`) or character (`c("intro", "intro", "middle", "final")`) values.
+For more documentation, see my [blog post](https://www.jdtrat.com/blog/multi-paged-shinysurvey/).

+- **Automatic response aggregation** to easily gather participant's data upon submission with `getSurveyData()`.
+See the [official vignette](https://shinysurveys.jdtrat.com/articles/get-survey-data.html) for more details.

 ## Further Reading

 For a more in-depth explanation of {shinysurveys}, please see the vignette [*A survey of {shinysurveys}*](https://shinysurveys.jdtrat.com/articles/surveying-shinysurveys.html).